Amuwa/TeXpen/README.md

 # TeXpen
-TeXpen, a LaTeX editor for mankind
+TeXpen, a LaTeX editor for mankind.

+Previously, the source code is managed on https://sf.net/p/texpen